codecipheryt/html/syntax.md

 # Syntax

-:star: Shortuct VS Code For Creating HTML Syntax ! press tab
+:star: Shortuct For HTML Syntax VS Code type ! then press tab

-:loudspeaker: An HTML element is defined by a start tag, some content, and an end tag.

 :loudspeaker: HTML is written in tags, the rule of using tags is.